-Housing Supply Solutions
+Housing Supply-side Solutions

 LEGISLATION

-Creates a new TIF tool for residential housing that provides for the following:
+Creates a new TIF tool for residential housing that provides for the following

 - A PAY-GO TID, incentivizes developers and municipalities to work together